Table of Contents

 Auto Insurance Terms

 After you get in a car accident in California, you’ll have to start dealing with your insurance company.
 You’ll have to start making some big decisions as well.
-Arm yourself with understanding these terms, and the decisions are a little bit easier to make.
+Arm yourself with an understanding of these terms, and the decisions can be a little bit easier to make.
 It can be easy to feel overwhelmed by insurance terminology.
 That’s called being human.

 Know these terms before you call, or at least have them ready to review if the time comes.